sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guide.md

 ## Select a New Active Default TOS Version

+{: .note}
+Unplug the SidecarTridge TOS Emulator from the USB port before running the SWITCHER.TOS program.
+Some cables may set some signals on the USB port that can interfere with the SidecarTridge TOS Emulator.

 Open the SWITCHER.TOS application.
 The program will display a list of available TOS ROMs with the following information:

 - **TOS ROM images**: The list of available TOS ROM images.